davepinch/pinchy.cc/collections/_people/aldous-huxley/wikipedia/The_Doors_of_Perception.md

 ---
-title: "The Doors of Perception - Wikipedia"
+title: "The Doors of Perception (en.wikipedia.org)"
 type: wikipedia
-by: Aldous Huxley - Wikipedia
+by: Aldous Huxley (en.wikipedia.org)
 date: 2022-11-06
 permalink: /en.wikipedia.org/wiki/The_Doors_of_Perception
 related:
-  - Aldous Huxley - Wikipedia
+  - Aldous Huxley (en.wikipedia.org)
-  - The Marriage of Heaven and Hell - Wikipedia
+  - The Marriage of Heaven and Hell (en.wikipedia.org)
-  - The Doors - Wikipedia
+  - The Doors (en.wikipedia.org)
 wikipedia: "https://en.wikipedia.org/wiki/The_Doors_of_Perception"
 tags:
   - The Doors of Perception